^

 Side effects Salbutamol

-• The patient can feel the inner trembling.
+• The patient may feel internal trembling.

 • Problems with sleep.

-Somewhat less often observed:
+Somewhat less frequently observed:

 • Dizziness.